 Recent advances in health technologies – incorporating innovations like robotics, cloud computing, artificial intelligence, and smart sensors – have raised expectations of a dramatic impact on health outcomes across the world.
-However, bringing innovative technologies to low resource settings has proven challenging, limiting their impact.
-Ironically, the current COVID-19 pandemic has become Exhibit 1 in the challenges the global health community faces in scaling innovative interventions.
+However, bringing innovative technologies to low-resource settings has proven challenging, limiting their impact.
+Ironically, the current COVID-19 pandemic became Exhibit 1 in the challenges the global health community faces in scaling innovative interventions.
 This course explores critical questions regarding the implementation and impact of technological innovations in low-resource settings.

-This course will be taught by Dr. Anurag Mairal, Adjunct Professor of Medicine and the Director, Global Outreach Programs at Stanford Byers Center for Biodesign, and Dr. Michele Barry, Senior Associate Dean for Global Health.
+This course will be taught by Dr. Anurag Mairal, Adjunct Professor of Medicine and the Director, Global Outreach Programs at Stanford Byers Center for Biodesign, Dr. Krista Donaldson, Director of Innovation to Impact at Stanford Byers Center for Biodesign, and Dr. Michele Barry, Senior Associate Dean for Global Health.

 This course is open to undergraduate students, graduate students, and medical students.
 All students will be expected to participate in discussions weekly.
 Students can take the course for two or three units.
 Students enrolling in the course for a third unit will work on the group project described above and will be required to submit a final paper.

 This class counts as required coursework towards the following programs:

 Students must submit an application and be selected to receive an enrollment code.
 Stanford affiliates have the option of auditing the course, but an application is still required.

 The teaching team will review responses and will start sending out enrollment codes after enrollment opens for Winter Quarter.
 Note that applications will not be reviewed, and no enrollment codes will be sent during Winter Closure – December 21st, 2023 – January 3rd, 2024.